olumuyiwa-agboola/EnumVsStringRequestParameterDemo/README.md

 and its the fact that `Sms` has a value of `0`, `Email` has a value of `1` and `MailBox` has a value of `2`, by default.
 What this means for me is that my client can leave out `DeliveryMode` in their payload and .NET will give it a default value of `Sms` because it has a value of `0`.
-With this, I cannot ensure that my client provides a value for `DeliveryMode` using any FluentValidation rule (or can I?) because they violate the rule, .NET will cover up for them giving me `Sms` as the value they passed, and I don't want that (I might want that sometimes though).
+With this, I cannot ensure that my client provides a value for `DeliveryMode` using any FluentValidation rule (or can I?) because if they violate the rule, .NET will cover up for them by giving me `Sms` as the value they passed, and I don't want that (I might want that sometimes though).
 Well, to prevent this, all I have to do is:
 ```csharp
 public enum AuthorizationCodeDeliveryMode